-The performance of your outboard motor will be critically affected by your choice of propeller, for an incorrect one could adversely affect performance and could seriously damage the motor.
-The engine speed depends on the propeller size and the boat load.
-If the engine speed is too high or too low for good engine performance, this will have an adverse effect on the engine.
+The performance of your outboard motor will be critically affected by your choice of propeller, as an incorrect choice could adversely affect performance and could also seriously damage the motor.
+Engine speed depends on the propeller size and boat load.
+If engine speed is too high or too low for good engine performance, this will have an adverse effect on the engine.

-Yamaha outboard motors are fitted with propellers chosen to perform well over a range of applications, but there may be uses where a propeller with a different pitch would be better.
+Yamaha outboard motors are fitted with propellers chosen to perform well over a range of applications, but there may be uses where a propeller with a different pitch would be more appropriate.
 For a greater operating load, a smaller-pitch propeller is more suitable as it enables the correct engine speed to be maintained.
 Conversely, a larger-pitch propeller is more suitable for a smaller operating load.